UniLogin/UniLogin/docs/source/sdk.rst

     - **contractAddress** : string - address of contract, that we want remove key from
     - **publicKey** : string - public key to remove
     - **privateKey** : string - private key with permission of removing key
-    - **transactionDetails** : JSON - optional parameter, that includes details of transactions for example gasLimit or gasPrice
+    - **transactionDetails** : object - optional parameter, that includes details of transactions for example gasLimit or gasPrice
   Returns:
     `promise`, that resolves to execution nonce